-Statusbrew is a one-stop shop to manage all your reviews across platforms from a single dashboard.
-It allows you to track reviews on Google My Business, Play Store, App Store, TrustRadius, TripAdvisor, Yelp, and more.
+Statusbrew is a social media reputation management tool that helps businesses manage all the reviews and comments across platforms from a single dashboard.
+It allows you to track reviews on Google My Business, Play Store, App Store, Facebook, and more.
 Besides these, the tool comes with dedicated social media engaging and publishing tools on more than seven social media channels.
 Finding a tool as feature-rich as Statusbrew is next to impossible.

 Statusbrew's Review Management Key Features

 - Automatically filter and get notified of all negative reviews

 - Auto-assign reviews for a particular location to store/area managers